 So, you get a result every time?

 Unfortunately not.
 There are certain variables outside of our control.
 For example, FDEs need to consider quality and quantity.
-If the questioned writing or signature is too simple in design, or too limited in quantity, or if the specimen material is too limited - then the only outcome will be a finding of inconclusive.
-Sometimes these limitations will be obvious from the outset - sometimes limitations won't be known until the examination has commenced.
+If the questioned writing or signature is too simple in design, or too limited in quantity, or if the specimen material is too limited - then the most likely outcome will be a finding of inconclusive.
+Sometimes these limitations will be obvious from the outset - sometimes limitations won't become known until the examination has commenced.

 Well, in cases like that, surely you could make a comment about whether it was written by a man or a woman, their age, or a personality trait like they show on those crime shows on TV?

 What you are referring to is known as 'graphology' and this is not undertaken by FDAT.
 Personality profiling by signature or handwriting assessment is not a forensic scientific process.
 An appropriate comparison would be astronomy and astrology - two very different areas with a common starting point.
-It can make for good television though...
+Whilst graphology is not scientifically proven, it can make for entertaining television...

 What else does Forensic Document Examination involve?

-Forensic Document Examiners can be involved in anything to do with documents - most often related to paper and/or ink.
+Forensic Document Examiners can be involved in anything to do with documents - most often related to paper, synthetic substrates and/or ink.
 Casework can include threatening letters, anonymous letters, bank hold-up notes, drug folds, counterfeit currency, counterfeit or fraudulently altered identity documents (for example passports, identity cards, driving licences, birth certificates, marriage certificates, educational certificates, banking documents) - the list is endless.
-To demonstrate the variety that is possible, during his career, Justin has also examined wooden doors, a saxophone case, a handmade clay brick suicide note, a section of fuselage skin from a B-17 'Flying Fortress', and sadly - body parts bearing tattoos.
+To demonstrate the variety of ‘documents’ sometimes examined, during his career Justin has also examined wooden doors, a saxophone case, a handmade clay brick suicide note, a section of fuselage skin from a B-17 'Flying Fortress' and blast damaged body parts bearing tattoos.